danieldimitriou/VacationRequestPortal/README.md

 ### To change in the future:
-1. Add a relationship between the user and the vacation request, instead of using the user's email.
+-  Add a relationship between the user and the vacation request, instead of using the user's email.
-2. Implement a router for redirecting more efficiently
+- Implement a router for redirecting more efficiently
-3. Make the URL's shorter/prettier(.htaccess does not work currently)
+- Make the URL's shorter/prettier(.htaccess does not work currently)
-4. Add more type checking
+- Add more type checking
-5. Implement better constructors for the objects
+- Implement better constructors for the objects
-6. General code decluttering and formatting
+- General code decluttering and formatting
-7. Modularization of certain parts
+- Modularization of certain parts-